HarshadaSYadav/AlgorithmVisulizer/README.md

 ## Features

-- **Interactive Visualization**: See how stack-based algorithms manipulate data structures in real-time.
+- **Interactive Visualization**: Step-by-step execution of algorithms.
 - **Multiple Algorithms**: Explore stack and Queue algorithms, including push, pop, peek, and more.
 - **Step-by-Step Execution**: Follow the execution of each algorithm with detailed step-by-step explanations.
 - **Visual Representation**: Watch as elements are pushed onto and popped off the stack, with visual cues for better understanding.